8 Must-See Sculptures in Canada

 About 70 kilometres north of Winnipeg, you’ll find the village of Komarno, which proudly distinguishes itself as the Mosquito Capital of the World.
 Just how proud is this village of its status of being home to an infinite number of the biting insects?
 Proud enough to display a 15-foot high mosquito replica in the middle of the town.
 If you ever find yourself in this part of the country, the giant insect will surely serve as a reminder to not to forget to bring your swatters and bug repellent.

-Check out the 10 most beautiful birds you can photograph in Canada.
+Check out the 10 greatest movies set in Canada.

 This 13,000-pound, 10-metre tall landmark water tower located at 1025 Lucien L’Allier Street in Montreal was designed in 1930 by architects Hutchison, Wood & Miller as advertising for the Guaranteed Pure Milk Company.
 In a nod to eccentric urban art, the Art Deco structure was restored in 2009 after years of neglect, thanks to the efforts of volunteers, $100,000 in private donations, and support by Heritage Montreal to protect and repaint the milk bottle to stop it from deteriorating.
 Today, the structure serves as a constant reminder of the city’s long gone agrifood industry and traditional method of milk delivery.